meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

 Lecture 5: Data Structures
 ==========================

--   The advantage of using arrays is that we can retrieve item at any index in constant time.
+-   **Array**: The advantage of using arrays is that we can retrieve items at any index in constant time.
 Further, if the array is sorted then we can search for an item in $\mathcal{O}(\log(n))$ time.
-However, when using arrays, we have to declare the size of the array.
+However, when using arrays, we have to declare the size of the array at the time of initialization.
 If at a later point we need to add another element to the array, then we must allocate another location in memory, copy each element one at a time and then insert the new element.
-So, insertion in array requires linear time.
+So, insertion operation for an array requires linear time.

--   An alternative way of storing a list of numbers is to use a linked list.
+-   **Linked List**: An alternative way of storing a list of numbers is to use a linked list.
 Let's say we wanted to store 4 integers.
-Linked list will store these randomly across the available.
+Linked list stores this data randomly in the available space.
 But so that we are able to discover all numbers, we need an additional storage for each number to save a pointer to the next number in the list.
 Key advantage of a linked list is that we can insert new values without